 The modern mindset, flawed as it was, still retained the echo of Logos in the form of its very belief in rationality, albeit detached from its exemplar and transformed into an ideal of human science making world better for human beings.
 Postmodern project, on the other hand, has nothing to do neither with science nor making anything better for human beings; it rather strives to abolish the limit, i.e. ‘human’ in human being, because humanity naturally puts it in the set place in universe.
 This re-enchantment of the world moves along the lines of blind potencies or powers that laid dormant through a brief period of modernity and are now coming back to the surface or, better still, are coming back out from the shadows where they briefly lingered; I would say that these quasi entities and quasi possibilities of being are nothing but malevolent forces that spiritually blinded peoples of ancient world invoked, shunned and at whose feet every now and then sacrificed their children.
 As such, they’re historically far older than anything the modernity could muster up against them and the comical aspect of postmodern process of dissolution of modernity is only such if one believes that people will, in time, wake up and get back to normal.

 But that’s a rather flimsy hope.
 Indifference of act, potency, gender, good, evil and every imaginable opposite whose duality can serve to impose an ontological hierarchy of some kind is only inflating.
-The process itself obviously has no original relation to what modern people used to call common sense, not because it stems from nonsense, but because it emanates from the centre that transcends common sense of modern man.
+The process itself obviously has no original relation to what modern people used to call common sense, not because it stems from nonsense, but because it emanates from the center which transcends common sense of modern man.

 It emanates from darkness of Chaos and its correlate is the darkening of the mind.
 Now, as we have seen with male/female complementary duality, light/darkness duality is more real the less material it is, i.e. the intellectual darkness is the superior image to mere physical blindness, because it is the inner blindness that impedes the proper energy of immaterial principle in human being.